 - Invasive species dominating the bees (you may have recently seen Asian hornets in the news!)

 As of March 2020, there have been eight species of bee put on the endangered species list, including two types of bumblebee.
 Honeybees are not included in this list, however we have another blog about honey bees specifically and why their numbers are declining.

 In the UK The Bumblebee Conservation Trust (BBCT), a group of volunteers, have collected data from across the UK to monitor the bumblebees changing populations have shown concern for two types of bee; the Red-tailed Bumblebee and the Early Bumblebee.
 We’ll be watching these numbers closely over the next couple of years.
 To read more about Bumblebees going extinct, check this link to National Geographic here.

-Repollinate, our charity, aims to combat this by helping boost one of the main causes of decreased pollinator numbers - providing natural wildflower spaces for pollinators to thrive.
+- It aims to combat the declining pollinator population by helping boost one of the main causes of decreased pollinator numbers - providing natural wildflower spaces for pollinators to thrive.
 We’re really proud of our work!

 - Mainly, we’d encourage you to not kill bees and to try and help build bee/pollinator-friendly habitats in your gardens.

 - Stop using insecticides when gardening, and buy bee friendly products instead.